 A Summer on Vashon

 Want to be part of an operating small business and farm?
 Spend a summer interning with us on Vashon!
-Our internship offers a challenging, interesting, and fun experience in a very unique place.
+Our internship offers a challenging, interesting, and fun experience in a unique place.
+Each summer 2 or 3 interns live and work on the farm.

+Explore Vashon and the Pacific Northwest on your days off.
 Interested in paddleboarding, hiking, or kayaking?
-During days off, it is easy to find various recreational challenges on and off the island.
+Need a dose of urban life?
+It is easy to find various recreational challenges on and off the island.

 Room + Board